- What is Irish citizenship by naturalisation?

 Which application form do I need to complete?

-This depends on the route which the applicant is taking towards Irish citizenship.
+This depends on the route which the applicant is taking towards Irish nationality and citizenship.
 There are four different application forms:

 - Application Form 8 for standard adult application (including young adults)